 Tour Attractions: 60 Dome Mosque, Sundarbans

 Tour Available: Year round / Any day start

 Next Scheduled Tour: Please Contact us

 Fly to Jessore and visit the Mosque City of Bagerhat.
 Three-day excursion on a small group to Sundarbans, the largest mangrove forest on earth.
 Fly back to Dhaka on the fourth day evening.
 The shortest possible tour to visit Sundarbans and Bagerhat from Dhaka.
-You can visit 2 UNESCO world heritage site on this tour.
+You can visit 2 UNESCO world heritage sites on this tour.

-Start with taking the morning flight to Jessore, drive to Bagerhat and visit the 15th-century Muslim city Khalifatabad which is a UNESCO world heritage site, and head toward khulna for the overnight stay.
+Start with taking the morning flight to Jessore, drive to Bagerhat and visit the 15th-century Muslim city Khalifatabad which is a UNESCO world heritage site, and head toward Khulna for the overnight stay.
 Transfer to Mongla the next morning and a full three days excursion to Sundarbans which is another UNESCO World Heritage Site, and home of Royal Bengal Tigers, monkeys, saltwater crocodiles, sweet water dolphins, and many species of birds.
 Drive to Jessore airport upon returning from the forest and take an evening flight back to Dhaka.

 The best Sundarbans experience you can have in Bangladesh.

 - Explore the largest mangrove forest on earth – Sundarbans, a UNESCO World Heritage Site, for full 3 days.